Bitconned

 Bitconned is a true crime documentary film released by Netflix on January 1, 2024.
 The film was directed by Bryan Storkel.

-The film follows the three founders of Centra Tech as they raised more than $32 million in a fraudulent initial coin offering.
+The film follows the three founders of Centra Tech as they raise more than $32 million in a fraudulent initial coin offering.

 The documentary is being adapted by the film's producers into a podcast series called Creating a Con: The Story Behind Bitconned.

+Reception

+On review aggregator Rotten Tomatoes, the film holds an approval rating of 100% based on 10 reviews.